Marvel assembling Avengers games with Tomb Raider, Deus Ex developers

 The announcement is tagged with the hashtag #Reassemble.
 A teaser video shows the abandoned tools of the various Avengers, including Thor's hammer, Captain America's shield and Bruce Banner's broken glasses.

-Marvel initially revealed some vague hints about the Avengers project on YouTube, but seems to have now deleted those notes.
-The text suggested the games will be "designed for gamers worldwide and will be packed with all the characters, environments, and iconic moments that have thrilled longtime fans of the franchise".
-Marvel also promised an original story that will "introduce a universe gamers can play in for years to come".
+According to Marvel, the Avengers project is "designed for gamers worldwide and will be packed with all the characters, environments, and iconic moments that have thrilled longtime fans of the franchise".
+It will have an original story and will "introduce a universe gamers can play in for years to come".

 In the meantime, Marvel has loads of stuff in the pipeline: "Guardians of the Galaxy Vol 2", "Spider-Man: Homecoming" and "Thor: Ragnarok" will all be in movie theatres this year, followed by "Black Panther", "Avengers: Infinity War" and "Ant-Man and Wasp" in 2018.
 "Captain Marvel" and more sequels are slated for 2019.